WinFan3672/fb/README.md

-# fb
+# fbf
 ![Screenshot of the app](screenshot.svg)
 TUI File browser written using `textual`.
 ## What is it?
-`fb` is a TUI (terminal user interface) program for browsing files.
+`fbf` is a TUI (terminal user interface) program for browsing files.
 It has two simultaneous panels, an easy-to-use UI, and more.
 ## Why did you make it?
 I couldn't find a similar tool.
 Most terminal-based tools are far too simple or far too complex, and none of them looked nice or familiar enough to meet my needs.
 So I decided to make my own.
 Sorry, `lf` users.
-## Why 'fb'?
+## Why 'fbf'?
-I noticed that a lot of similar tools ([lf](https://github.com/gokcehan/lf),[nnn](https://github.com/jarun/nnn), etc.) have 2-letter names for simplicity, so I went with `fb` because it stands for 'file browser'.
+I noticed that a lot of similar tools ([lf](https://github.com/gokcehan/lf),[nnn](https://github.com/jarun/nnn), etc.) have 2- or 3-letter names for simplicity, so I went with `fbf` because it stands for 'file browser'.
 ## When will it be done?
 Here's a to-do list of all features to be implemented by version 1.0: